 Tanzanian Women Can

-In the aftermath of the Tanzanian elections, Africa Initiatives took a look at some of the most inspirational and formidable women in Tanzania at the moment.
+In the aftermath of the Tanzanian elections, African Initiatives took a look at some of the most inspirational and formidable women in Tanzania at the moment.

 In January this year, the African Union announced that 2015 was the Year of Women’s Empowerment.
 Women across Africa were encouraged to put themselves on the front lines of community and political activity.
 This comes as 2015 sees the end of the UN Millenium Development Goals (MDG) which sought to promote gender equality and empower women.